ruchiverma6/Udacity-Capstone-Microservices/README.md

 # Check the deployment names and their pod status
 kubectl get deployments
-# Create a Service object that exposes the frontend deployment
 # The command below will ceates an external load balancer and assigns a fixed, external IP to the Service.
 kubectl expose deployment reverseproxy --type=LoadBalancer --name=publicreverseproxy
 # Check name, ClusterIP, and External IP of all deployments